 To treat peptic ulcers, most people need to take medicines that reduce the amount of acid in the stomach.
 If you have an H. pylori infection, you will also need to take antibiotics.

-You can help speed the healing of your ulcer and prevent it from coming back if you quit smoking and limit alcohol.
+You can help speed the healing of your ulcer and help prevent it from coming back if you quit smoking and avoid alcohol.
 If you keep using medicines such as aspirin, ibuprofen, or naproxen, you may increase the chance of your ulcer coming back.

 Surgery is rarely used to treat an ulcer.
 But if your ulcer doesn't heal, or if you have life-threatening complications, you may need surgery.